fateh888/install-odk-3.11-centos7/README.md

 ## Installation

-1. Create a VM with as descrption below:-
+1. Create a VM as description below:-

 ```
 #create a centos 7 vm with 50GB storage and 4GB RAM.